MOBIEGMOBIEG

 Cluster A is the “odd, eccentric” cluster.
 (They are dominated by distorted thinking.)

-Cluster B is called the dramatic, emotional, and erratic cluster: (They share problems with impulse control and emotional regulation.)
+Cluster B is called the dramatic, emotional, and erratic cluster.
+(Its members share problems with impulse control and emotional regulation.)

 In her book Abnormal Psychology, Susan Nolen-Hoeksema states that ”people with these disorders tend to be manipulative, volatile and uncaring in social relationships.
 They are prone to impulsive, sometimes violent behaviours that show little regard for their safety or the safety or needs of others.”